Robert-van-Engelen/Forth500/manual.md

 do not require scaling either.
 However, multiplying and dividing two fixed point numbers requires scaling the result, for example with a new word:

     : *.00  D* 100.
 D/ ; ↲
     radius radius *.00 pi* D. ↲
     45238 OK[0]

-There is a slight risk of overflowing the intermediate product when the multiplicants are large.
+There is a risk of overflowing the intermediate product when the multiplicants are large.
 If this is a potential hazard then note that this can be avoided by scaling the multiplicants instead of the result with a small loss in precision of the result:

     : 10./  10.
 D/ ; ↲
     : *.00  10./ 2SWAP 10./ D* ; ↲

 Likewise, fixed point division requires scaling.
 One way to do this is by scaling the divisor down by 10 and the dividend up by 10 before dividing:

     : /.00  10./ 2SWAP 10.
 D* 2SWAP D/ ;

 ### Floating point arithmetic